Skip to content

 M::cpu:(max(usage_total)) [1h::10m] BY host SORDER BY max(usage_total) DESC SLIMIT 10

-// Sort by minimum memory usage, find hosts with the lowest resource utilization
+// Sort by minimum memory usage, find hosts with lowest resource utilization

 M::memory:(min(usage_percent)) [24h::1h] BY host SORDER BY min(usage_percent) ASC SLIMIT 5

-// Sort by latest CPU usage, find the most loaded hosts
+// Sort by latest CPU usage, find hosts with highest current load

 M::cpu:(usage) [1h::10m] BY host SORDER BY last(usage) DESC SLIMIT 10

-// Sort by latest error rate, find services with the most issues
+// Sort by latest error rate, find services with most current issues

 L::logs:(count(*) as error_count) {level = 'error'} [1h] BY service SORDER BY error_count DESC SLIMIT 5